BubbleNowrin/B5L2-Assignment-TypeScript/README.md

 ## 3. Difference between `any`, `unknown`, and `never`

-- `any`: turns off type checking.
-Use with care.
+- `any`: turns off type checking.Need to use carefully.
-- `unknown`: must check the type before using it.
+- `unknown`: must need to check the type before using it.
 - `never`: used when something should never happen (like a function that always throws).

 ## 4. What is type inference and why it helps